moebiusmania/customelement-redux/README.md

 You can check fully working examples on the `./src/demo` folder.

 > HEADS UP: this module **only** syncs specified properties to Redux store paths, but it is not responsibile to refresh the view of your elements when the change happens.
-Data binding of internal properties with the view is easily handled by libraries like Polymer or HyperHTML.
+Data binding of internal properties with the template view is easily handled by libraries like Polymer, HyperHTML or Lit-HTML.

 ### Development
 On command line: